-Extending Sismage-CIG (Geoscience and Reservoir Integrated Platform) into the reservoir environment is the latest development for Total's EP interpretation platform, which is shared by all geosciences and reservoir disciplines.
+Extending Sismage-CIG (Geoscience and Reservoir Integrated Platform) into the reservoir environment is the latest development for Total's Exploration &Production interpretation platform, which is shared by all geosciences and reservoir disciplines.
 By enabling the connection with flow simulations, the platform will help optimize updates to the reservoir model and facilitate the uncertainty quantification process during operations.
 These advantages, along with many others, demonstrate the improved solidity and reliability of our modeling workflows and thus of our development plan.

 Reservoir modeling is the final component of Sismage-CIG (Geoscience and Reservoir Platform).
 With this last piece in place, the platform has become a vector for full integration between the 2G&R disciplines and the tools that they use, acting as an interface with the flow simulator (not a part of Sismage-CIG).